ugonnaagwu/practicechangeremote/Week 4/[ENG4.1]Using Firebase In A React App/Firebase.md

 3. You can install the Firebase support in your terminal like this:
    `npm install firebase`

-   - Note: you do NOT need `npm install @types/firebase` - the firebase package includes type defitions for JavaScript (I believe the Firebase JavaScript API itself is written in JavaScript)
+   - Note: you do NOT need `npm install @types/firebase` - the firebase package includes type definitions for JavaScript (I believe the Firebase JavaScript API itself is written in JavaScript)

 4. Copy this into a new file (named, say, `myFirebase.js`) in your project: